PhD in Social Work

 Core Social Work Knowledge (16 credits)

-- SSW 901 Social Justice, Ethics & the Social Work Profession
+- SSW WP 901 Social Justice, Values & the Social Work Profession (4 cr)

-- SSW 903 Perspectives on Social Welfare Policy
+- SSW WP 903 Perspectives on Social Welfare Policy (4 cr)

 Students will take two courses in advanced research methods relevant to the individual conduct of research in an area of specialization.

-Teaching Excellence Core (8 credits; to be taken concurrently)
+Teaching Excellence Sequence (8 credits to be taken concurrently in the Spring Term)

-Students will be eligible to take the qualifying exam (QE) within six months of their fourth semester of coursework.
-The QE is a two-day examination meant to assess students’ ability to conduct independent social work research and thus begin work on the dissertation.
-Accordingly, the exam will focus on three areas: core social work knowledge and theory, research methods, and a student’s area of specialization.
+Students will be eligible to take the qualifying exam within six months of their fourth semester of coursework.
+The qualifying examination is a take-home exam intended to assess students’ ability to conduct independent social work research and thus begin work on the dissertation.
+Accordingly, the exam focuses on core social work knowledge and theory, social justice and ethics, research methods, and a student’s area of specialization.
+The written examination is graded Honors, High Pass, Pass, and Fail.

 Doctoral candidates will demonstrate their abilities to conduct independent and original research through the dissertation project.
 The dissertation may take the form of a traditional monograph or a three-paper format (See PhD Handbook).
 Upon completion of coursework and all other pre-dissertation requirements, a student will develop a prospectus in which the dissertation research is described.
 Students will work with advisors and the program director to identify an interdisciplinary committee of five faculty members, at least two of whom must be SSW tenure-line faculty, with additional readers from the student’s area of specialization.
 Approval of the dissertation proposal is obtained through a prospectus defense before the full committee.